 When Father Green and Emily did their big loft clear-out, they vacuumed up all the cobwebs and dead insects and took down the tatty curtains and rolls of carpet.
 Lastly, it came to throwing out the Lieutenant’s card table and wicker chair.
 Still haunted by his memory, Perry deliberated with mixed feelings.
 Nevertheless, it was Emily who insisted, “The past is past Father, let’s now have a nice clean loft.”

 So, as usual, in household matters, Emily had her way and everything was taken to the local waste disposal.

 Returning from the tip, Father Perry was forestalled outside his house by a very old man.

 “I saw you throwing out the last of Roland’s furniture,” he said inquisitively.

 “You knew him?” replied Perry, stunned.

-“Oh yeah, we all knew him round here, and everybody gave him money; you see, he was so horribly wounded.
+“Oh yeah, we all knew him round here years ago.
+Everybody gave him money you see; after all, he was so horribly wounded.

 Mind you, that was before we realised he was gambling everything away on the horses.
 I was only a small boy at the time,” he said reminiscing, “but my Mum and Dad were very angry when they found out.”

-“That said,” he continued, “I always had a soft spot for him – he used to call me little Tommy Atkins and sometimes, if I asked him, he would show me his medals and his officer’s revolver.”
+“That said,” he continued, “I always had a soft spot for him – he used to call me little Tommy Atkins and on one occasion he showed me his medals and his officer’s revolver.”

 “Sadly, what finished him was when his lady friend broke up with him.
 Soon after that, he died, suddenly like.”